JustinKyleJames/irods_resource_plugin_s3/README.md

 * archive_attached - Legacy functionality.
 Resource must be a child of a compound resource (parent/child context of archive) and must have a cache resource associated with it.
 * cacheless_attached - Resource does not require a compound resource or a cache.
 The resource remains tagged to the server defined in the resc_net property.
 Any requests to this resource will be redirected to that server.
 * cacheless_detached - Same as above but the resource is is not uniquely pinned to a specific resource server.
 Any resource server may fulfill a request.
 This requires that all resource servers have network access to the S3 region.
-(Note:  The cacheless S3 resource's host must be resolvable.)
+(Note:  The cacheless S3 resource's host must be resolvable to an iRODS server.)

 The cacheless version uses a local cache directory temporarily during uploads and downloads.
 This can be set using the S3_CACHE_DIR parameter in the context.
 If it is not set a directory under /tmp will be created and used.